 The Ship of the Line Commanding Officers serve at the pleasure of their crews but can be removed by UF Starfleet Command if they fail to perform their duties.

 The members of the Joint Chiefs serve at the pleasure of the Commander-in-Chief and can be replaced at any time for not performing their duties.

 Determined by the Commander-in-Chief.
-At any time if the Joint Chiefs of Staff becomes dissatisfied by the performance of the Inspector General, they may submit a motion for a Vote of Confidence.
-A ⅔ majority is required to remove the Inspector General from office.
+At any time if the Joint Chiefs of Staff becomes dissatisfied by the performance of the Membership Compliance Office, they may submit a motion for a Vote of Confidence.
+A ⅔ majority is required to remove the Membership Compliance Officer from office.
 This removal is not eligible for appeal and if removed the member can not hold the post again for a period of no less than two years.

 Communication is the basis on which United Federation Starfleet operates.
 It is imperative that we reach our members in order to keep them informed and involved on the day-to-day events that take place within our organization.

 Communication inspires common understanding, tradition, and ideals.
 It is our firm belief that any problem, big or small, within an organization always has its basis in bad communication.
 Therefore in an effort to negate such problems from arising, we have the following methods of communication open to our members.